sjrankin/FlatlandView/README.md

 Flatland was written by Stuart Rankin with design inspiration and assistance from Kees de Kok.

+## Note

+When downloading the source code, take care to ensure the compile-time script has the proper paths or the compile will fail.

 ## Legal

 FlatlandView (also referred to as Flatland) is copyright 2020 by Stuart Rankin.